d3/d3-scale/README.md

 <a name="scaleDiverging" href="#scaleDiverging">#</a> d3.<b>scaleDiverging</b>([[<i>domain</i>, ]<i>interpolator</i>]) · [Source](https://github.com/d3/d3-scale/blob/master/src/diverging.js), [Examples](https://observablehq.com/@d3/diverging-scales)

-Constructs a new diverging scale with the specified [*domain*](#diverging_domain) and [*interpolator*](#diverging_interpolator) function.
+Constructs a new diverging scale with the specified [*domain*](#diverging_domain) and [*interpolator*](#diverging_interpolator) function or array.
 If *domain* is not specified, it defaults to [0, 1].
 If *interpolator* is not specified, it defaults to the identity function.
 When the scale is [applied](#_diverging), the interpolator will be invoked with a value typically in the range [0, 1], where 0 represents the extreme negative value, 0.5 represents the neutral value, and 1 represents the extreme positive value.
 For example, using [d3.interpolateSpectral](https://github.com/d3/d3-scale-chromatic/blob/master/README.md#interpolateSpectral):

 ```js
 var spectral = d3.scaleDiverging(d3.interpolateSpectral);
 ```

+If *interpolator* is an array, it represents the scale’s three-element output range and is converted to an interpolator function using [d3.interpolate](https://github.com/d3/d3-interpolate/blob/master/README.md#interpolate) and [d3.piecewise](https://github.com/d3/d3-interpolate/blob/master/README.md#piecewise).

 <a name="_diverging" href="#_diverging">#</a> <i>diverging</i>(<i>value</i>) · [Source](https://github.com/d3/d3-scale/blob/master/src/diverging.js), [Examples](https://observablehq.com/@d3/diverging-scales)